mvolkmann/blog/src/swift/Fastlane.md

 1. Uncomment the line `clear_previous_screenshots(true)`.
    This deletes all the `.png` files in the `fastlane/screenshots` directory.
 1. Uncomment the line `override_status_bar(true)`.
+1. Add the line `headless(false)`.
+   Tests that need to wait for elements to appear seem to fail without this.
 1. Edit the file `fastlane/Fastfile`.
 1. Change the the contents to the following: